i2p/i2p.i2p/installer/resources/checklist.md

     based on minimum translated percentage)
   - `ant testscripts` to verify that all updated translations are valid
-  - For any invalid that break the test, fix up the po file manually, or fix on tx and pull again, or (if new) comment out in .tx/config (add a comment why) and delete the po file.
+  - For any invalid that break the test, fix up the po file manually, or fix on Weblate and pull again, or (if new) don't check in, and delete the po file.
-    See instructions in .tx/config for fixing up getopt properties files.
   - `installer/resources/poupdate-man.sh` to generate new man page translations (requires po4a package)
   - `git add` for any new po files